bradfrost/atomic-design/chapter-5.md

 Take the time to package your UI patterns in a pattern library and get it ready to shop around.
 I've talked to several ambitious team members who have built the basic gist of their pattern library over the course of a weekend.
 This effort makes all the difference in the world since it gives something tangible for stakeholders to react to.
 Again: *show, don't tell*.

 ### Step 2: show that it's useful
-With a nascent-yet-tangible design system in place, you can have a more meaningful conversation with the people who control money, scheduling, and resources.
+With a nascent-yet-tangible design system in place, you can have more meaningful conversations with the people who control money, scheduling, and resources.
 You can discuss exactly how the design system helped save time and money (see *[Pitching Patterns](/chapter-4/#pitching-patterns)* in the last chapter), then paint a picture for how those benefits would scale even further if the organization invested in an official, full-fledged design system.

 Get team members from different disciplines to back you up and discuss the initial success of the system, and also pull in others who are sympathetic to the cause that would stand to benefit from an expanded design system.